 It definitely didn’t mean that everything in my life was fine now.
 It took several years for me to really understood what that would look like in my life on a daily basis.
 Since then, it was my honor to support and help several people on the same journey.

 One of the biggest mistakes people make, is to make a goal and try to achieve it.
 They forget to understand how it would look like to actually achieve the goal.
 How should your day look like to achieve the goal.
 And that is why many people give up.

 A goal out there is just too big for them to comprehend.
 People cannot see themselves successfully achieving the goal.
 It’s too far away.
 It’s too unlikely.
 They have to understand what to they need to do tonight to get one step closer to the goal.
 What do they need to do tomorrow to get one step closer to the goal.

 I still have some amazing dreams for my life.
 This morning when I walked up to the church door, I was greeted by one of my very first home cell leaders of probably 15 years ago.
 We haven’t spoken in many years!
 And the moment I walked up to her, I knew I stepped into the Grace of God.
 You see, it’s amazing how God uses people.
 I’m wrestling with God all the time.
 I know what he told me… I know what I have to do… But there’s so many voices in your head that wants to make you belief that it’s just voices…just some empty illusions in your head.

 And she told me “Get rid of the voices in your head.
 Be still.
 Just be still.”
 She didn’t know about the voices in my head or half of the stuff I’m trying to reason between my ears.

 But I know…if you life seems directionless and things just seem undirected and purposeless.
 Be still.
-Be still.
+Be still and listen.